jitinsharma/jitinsharma.com/content/posts/2021-25-01---take-care-of-your-gradle-home-directory.md

 I was pleasantly surprised that my `caches/modules-2/files-2.1` was only 1.5GB.
 This is because Gradle automatically cleans up library [cache, wrapper dists](https://docs.gradle.org/current/userguide/directory_layout.html#dir:gradle_user_home:cache_cleanup) and [build cache](https://docs.gradle.org/current/userguide/build_cache.html#sec:build_cache_configure_local) with time period of 7-30 days.
 Also Build cache can be cleaned by running `./gradlew cleanBuildCache`.

-Unfortunately I believe this does not apply to log files, since my log files were more than 30 days old and did not get deleted.
+Unfortunately I believe this does not apply to log files([open issue](https://github.com/gradle/gradle/issues/8795)), since my log files were more than 30 days old and did not get deleted.

 Fin.